deifos/swish-url/README.md

 ```shell
 npm install
 ```
-Then copy `.env.sample` into `.env` and change the values to your own credentials, you will need a HarperDB database or your own local instance (e.g. Docker) of HarperDB.
+Then copy `.env.sample` into `.env` and change the values to your own credentials, you will need a [HarperDB database](https://harperdb.io/product/harperdb-cloud/) or your own local instance [Docker HarperDB](https://hub.docker.com/r/harperdb/hdb).

 ### Run Development
 It will start "nodemon" to watch for changes on your code with auto-refresh